github/codeql/docs/language/codeql-language-guides/codeql-for-go/codeql-library-for-go.rst

 data-flow configurations.

 A detailed exposition of global data flow and taint tracking is out of scope for this brief introduction.
-For a general overview of data flow and taint tracking, see ":doc:`About data flow analysis <writing-codeql-queries:codeql-queries/about-data-flow-analysis>`."
+For a general overview of data flow and taint tracking, see ":ref:`About data flow analysis <about-data-flow-analysis>`."

 Advanced libraries
 ------------------